Blimster/deact_gen/README.md

-# deact_gen
-Generator for the element API for the Deact framework.
+Creates the content of elements.dart of the repository https://github.com/blimster/deact.